Skip to content

 One measure, in particular, can help us determine how representative a sample is of a given population – margin of error.
 Most of you are probably familiar with this concept by way of political polling.
 We’ve all seen political polls reported as “candidate X’s expected percentage of the vote is 55%, plus-or-minus 5%.”
 This “plus-or-minus” portion is the margin of error.
 It means that if we were to ask the entire voting population to respond, the true value could be anywhere from 50% to 60%.
 Since that would be very, very expensive to do, we tend to be tolerant of some uncertainty in our estimates of the true values.

 The margin of error is highly dependent on the size of the population you want to survey.
 With a large population (say, the total population of the United States), you would need a smaller sample size relative to the entire population to achieve a low margin of error (approximately 1,200 for a very representative sample).
 For smaller population sizes in the thousands or tens of thousands, you would need something on the order of 350 to 450 responses to achieve a 5% margin of error.
-The specifics behind this is a little too complicated to go into here so if you would like to discuss this more, please feel free to reach out to us for a more in-depth discussion.
+The specifics behind this are a little too complicated to go into here, so if you would like to discuss this more, please feel free to contact us for a more in-depth discussion.

 Getting the margin of error as low as possible is crucial to getting an accurate picture of what’s going on among your customer base.
 This is the primary reason for maximizing response rates, and why we at Satrix Solutions place so much emphasis on achieving industry-leading response rates for our clients.